-Additional Admission Requirements for Associate Degree in Nursing
+Additional Admission Requirements for Associate Degree in Nursing requirements necessary to perform nursing or physical therapy assistant practice functions.

 All individuals interested in admission to the ADN program should be aware they will be required to have the following:

 1. A physical examination which attests to the individual's ability to meet the physical and mental